 ‘Sharable’ in SCORM means that this learning standard is about developing learning content that can be shared across multiple systems.
 It defines how to create SCOs (Sharable Content Objects) that can be used over and over across different learning contexts and systems.

 Rustici Software LLC is the organization behind SCORM.
 It was started in 2005 with the aim of helping people to understand and how to use the SCORM standard.
 However, the company did not develop this standard.
-It was created and is currently managed by the Advanced Distributed Learning Initiative (ADL) to support the Department of Defence’s (DoD) objective of promoting portability of learning content across systems and standardizing learning objects.
+It was created and is currently managed by the Advanced Distributed Learning Initiative (ADL) to support the Department of Defence’s (DoD) objective of promoting the portability of learning content across systems and standardizing learning objects.

 Rustici also provides resources and support to assist people when navigating through SCORM.
 Additionally, the company also provides software solutions that assist organizations with compliance issues and solves common problems that arise when implementing SCORM.

 ‘Reference Model’ means that SCORM is actually not a standard.
-In reality, it is a framework that just emphasizes interoperability and compatibility of eLearning systems.
+In reality, it is a framework that just emphasizes the interoperability and compatibility of eLearning systems.
 ADL did not create a learning standard from scratch.
 They discovered there were so many learning standards in the industry that only solved some of the problems.

 SCORM was introduced to define how these standards can seamlessly work together and dictate to developers how these standards can properly be used together.

 SCORM also defines how courseware is created and launched.
 Most authoring tools and LMS platforms are built with SCORM in mind.
 Consequently, these tools operate smoothly and can share content without any challenges.
-If a particular tool does not conform to the standard, it is punished by the resultant isolation.
+If a particular tool does not conform to the standard, it is punished by resultant isolation.

 In most cases, when eLearning courseware is being created, a SCORM-compliant authoring tool will be used.
 The product is a zip folder, which will be uploaded to your SCORM-compliant LMS, which then takes care of the rest.